ajakef/gemlog/demo/README.md

 ### Organizing the data
 If your dataset is from an array or network, you probably want to create a station map and assign network, station, and location codes to your miniSEED files.
 You can do this using python functions from gemlog.
 Before starting python, you need a csv file assigning Gem serial numbers to network, station, and location codes.

-In this example, `station_info.txt` describes a network (NM) containing two stations (LADR and MANZ), each containing three locations; each of the six Gem serial numbers is assigned to a network, station, and location.
+In this example, `station_info.txt` describes a network (NM) containing two stations (LADR and MANZ), each containing three locations; each of the six Gem serial numbers is assigned to a network and station.
+We follow the convention that location codes are to be used for different sub-sites belonging to a single data logger, meaning that each Gem counts as its own station and does not receive a location code (hence the blanks after the last commas in each line).
 For more information on SEED codes, see [this IRIS page](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/).
 ```
 $ cat station_info.txt
-077,NM,LADR,00
+077,NM,LADR1,
-088,NM,LADR,01
+088,NM,LADR2,
-103,NM,LADR,02
+103,NM,LADR3,
-096,NM,MANZ,00
+096,NM,MANZ1,
-109,NM,MANZ,01
+109,NM,MANZ2,
-106,NM,MANZ,02
+106,NM,MANZ3,
 ```
 Begin by activating your conda environment as before: `conda activate gem` and open python within your project directory.
 Run the following code:
 ```